-To become an effective leader, you must first conquer yourself.
+To become effective leaders, we must first conquer ourselves.

 There exists a certain romantic ideology about the emotionally volatile but intellectually gifted leader.
 These pacesetting pioneers leave their teams in a state of constant anxiety, their peers excoriate them in the safety of the pub and their direct reports are often to be found in tears in the bathroom.

 And yet.
 Their disregard for other people’s feelings in pursuit of their vision leads the company to achieve great things.
 Thankfully, this is all just a myth.
 Bosses like this are deeply awful to work with.
 And when they do succeed, they generally achieve things despite their emotional shortcomings, not because of them.
 That’s because they lack a critical leadership skill increasingly recognised as one that separates the leadership wheat from the chaff: the ability to recognise, manage and deploy our own emotions in the right way and at the right time.
 Not for nothing is emotional self-control a crucial Daniel Goleman EQ competence.
 That ability to regulate our emotions is the key to creating cultures at work that support and nurture wellbeing, creativity and performance.

 Self-mastery and emotional intelligence

 Research into the power of self-control has a long history.
 Back in the 1960s and 1970s, Stanford psychologist Walter Mischel began a series of studies designed to test the concept of delayed gratification.
 In what have become known as the marshmallow experiments, children were offered the choice of one treat immediately or the chance to receive, after a 15-minute wait, two.

 In follow-up studies, researchers found that those children who were able to exert enough self-control to wait for the larger reward tended to have better life outcomes as teenagers and then as adults.
 It seems that willpower – self-control, the ability to manage our immediate emotional response to a situation – is a vital life skill.